pixelbend/nibm-dm2/README.md

    docker compose up -d -- this creates a mongodb and oracledb instance docker compose down -- this is used to shut down mongodb and oracledb instance
    ```
+3. Take all the SQL queries in the migrations folder and run them in the
+URBAN_FOOD_DB schema